Laura is a longtime online writer. Her articles focus on everything from sports to gardening to cooking.

 Choosing Shoulder Pads, Shin Guards, and Elbow Pads

 - Shoulder Pads: If you have a defenseman, good shoulder pads are imperative.
-A player’s shoulder pads protect not only the shoulders, but also the chest and back as well.
+A player’s shoulder pads protect not only the shoulders but the chest and back as well.
 NHL.com indicates you should check for gaps between the shoulder pads and the elbow pads when looking for a good fit.

 - Elbow Pads: Elbow pads provide necessary protection for the elbow and the rest of the lower arm.
 A player’s elbow pads should reach the top of the glove since that is an area likely to receive a slash.

-- Shin Guards: Shin guards protect the shins, knees and sometimes the back of a player’s leg.
+- Shin Guards: Shin guards protect the shins, knees, and sometimes the back of a player’s leg.
 NHL.com recommends wearing shin guards that provide coverage to the top of the skate.

-Shin guards, shoulder pads and elbow pads are all sold with padding featuring Velcro strips.
+Shin guards, shoulder pads, and elbow pads are all sold with padding featuring Velcro strips.
 This is highly important when selecting equipment because it allows you to detach the pads from the gear for washing.
 See How to Get Rid of Hockey Equipment Smell for more information.

 Sizing an Ice Hockey Stick

 When sizing an ice hockey stick, the top of the stick should generally come between the player's nose and chin.
 The hockey stick is an extension of the player’s arm, so it is an important piece of equipment to have sized correctly.
-Most hockey sticks come in junior, intermediate and senior size sticks, but they can all be trimmed so it is a custom fit.
+Most hockey sticks come in junior, intermediate, and senior size sticks, but they can all be trimmed so it is a custom fit.
 It is very difficult for a player to control an undersized or oversized stick, so the length of the stick must be correct for the player’s height.

 The angle of the blade portion of the stick is a personal preference.
 However, for new players, their dominant hand most often determines this.
 The strongest hand should go on top of the stick to give the player greater control in stick handling.
 The bottom hand determines which handed stick you are using (ex: left hand down means left-handed stick).

 Another consideration when selecting an ice hockey stick is the flex.
 Younger players do not need to worry too much about this because they are still learning the fundamentals of shooting.
 Sticks have a flex rating of 40-110.
 The higher the number, the less flex in the stick.
 Most youth sticks are in the 40 range; intermediate 60-75 and the pros use 110+.
 Often players overestimate their strength and select too stiff of a stick.
-This effects their shooting ability because you need to have flex to whip the puck.
+This affects their shooting ability because you need to have flex to whip the puck.

 Purchasing Hockey Pants

-Hockey pants protect the player’s tailbone, hips, thighs, ribs and kidneys.
+Hockey pants protect the player’s tailbone, hips, thighs, ribs, and kidneys.
 Hockey pants should come to the top of the player’s knees in length.
 The color of the pants is usually determined by the league, so be sure to check out any requirements before purchasing.

-Picking out Youth Hockey Gloves
+Picking Out Youth Hockey Gloves

 Enjoy these while they are new.
 They quickly become the smelliest piece of equipment you could ever imagine!
-Gloves should offer a combination of comfort and performance while protecting the skater from skate blades, pucks and sticks.
+Gloves should offer a combination of comfort and performance while protecting the skater from skate blades, pucks, and sticks.
 Gloves come in youth, junior and senior sizes.
 Like all hockey gear, it is best to try it on first before purchasing.

 Don't Forget the Undergarments

 Hockey players require a lot of special gear underneath their equipment, too.
-Long sleeve or short sleeve dry fit shirts are good to wear under hockey jerseys.
+Long sleeve or short sleeve dry-fit shirts are good to wear under hockey jerseys.

-- For boys, hockey shorts with a built in cup offer good protection.
+- For boys, hockey shorts with a built-in cup offer good protection.